Biography of Thomas Edward Lawrence

 1909: Lawrence visits Palestine and Syria.

 1910: He joined an archaeological dig in Syria.

-1911-1914: T.E.
-Lawrence stayed in Syria and learnt Arabic fluently.
+1911-1914: He stayed in Syria and learnt Arabic fluently.
 He had empathy for the Arabs who had been under the rule of the Turks for centuries.

 1914: Lawrence explored northern Sinai as part of an expedition and secretly carried out reconnaissance for the government.
 At the start of the First World War he became an intelligence agent in Cairo.

 1916: The Arab revolt against Turkey began and this was assisted by Britain as Turkey was an ally of Germany.
 Lawrence was made the liaison officer to Feisal the son of the Sherif Hussein of Mecca who was the leaser of the revolt.
 Lawrence advised on guerilla warfare tactics which meant the Tuks were pinned down and couldn’t be effective against the regular allied forces led by General Edward Allenby.

 1917: The Arab forces seized Aqaba in June, a strategically important port. on the Red Sea.
 Thereafter they pushed northwards.

 1918: Fall of Damascus in October.
 Lawrence represented the Arabs at both the London and Paris peace conferences although the British and the French had done a deal beforehand denying the arabs self-rule.
 Lawrence became disillusioned.
 By now Lawrence was a national figure given wider publicity by the American journalist Lowell Thomas.

-1921: Winston Churchill then Colonial Secretary appointed Lawrence as an adviser on Arab Affairs.
-Organises the Cairo Conference and helps Churchill draw up a settlement in Trans Jordan.
-Attempts to negotiate with the Hedjaz.
+1921: Winston Churchill, then Colonial Secretary appointed Lawrence as an adviser on Arab Affairs.
+He organises the Cairo Conference and helps Churchill draw up a settlement in Trans Jordan.
+He attempts to negotiate with the Hedjaz.

-1922: T.E.
-Lawrence resigned as an adviser to Churchill and joined the Royal Air Force under an assumed name of J. H. Ross in order to try and find anonymity.
+1922: Lawrence resigned as an adviser to Churchill and joined the Royal Air Force under an assumed name of J. H. Ross in order to try and find anonymity.
 He is sent for basic training at Uxbridge, and then to the School of Photography at Farnborough.
 His secret is printed in the newspapers.

 1923: He worked briefly for the Royal Tank Corps again under an assumed name to avoid the attention of the Press.

 1924: He begins work on a revised abridgement of “Seven Pillars of Wisdom”.